FREQUENTLY ASKED Qs

 Can you perform at my birthday?
 Or lead a workshop for my office?

 Sure!
+We have a portal for that.
 Many of the participants involved in the various Mettlesome Projects have experience in tailoring a show to meet your needs and in leading workshops for corporate clients.
 Send us an email and we can talk about details.

 Where are you located?